Sherburn in Elmet Community Trust

 If an appeal is made on the grounds of procedural defects in a previous hearing this should be remedied by holding a complete re-hearing on appeal.

-If during the course of a disciplinary process, an Volunteer raises a grievance, under the Trusts grievance procedure, the Volunteer Manager will consider suspending the disciplinary procedure, while the grievance is dealt with.
+If during the course of a disciplinary process, the individual raises a grievance, under the Trust’s grievance procedure, consideration will be given to suspending the disciplinary procedure, while the grievance is dealt with.
 It may be necessary to deal with a grievance and disciplinary issue concurrently.

 Disciplinary action options

-If a Volunteer’s conduct or performance is unsatisfactory the following sanctions are available.
+If an Employee or Volunteer’s conduct or performance is unsatisfactory the following sanctions are available.

 1. Verbal warning